Breastfeeding works on a simple supply and demand principle.

 Very limited scientific research if any is available, to prove the claims that these foods will, in fact, increase breast milk and work as a galactagogue.

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 The links below may be affiliate links.
 Please read my disclosure policy for more information.

-Breastfeeding is definitely natural but far from easy.
+Breastfeeding is natural but far from easy.
 Anything that can make breastfeeding easier and help you get on the right track from day one is definitely vital.
 As a new mom – there is just SO much to know about breastfeeding a baby!

 1. Oatmeal